apupu-framework/prevent-undefined/README.md

 > {
 >   "foo": {
 >     "bar": {
->       "value": "BLAH!
+>       "value": "BUMMER!
 NOT A NUMBER"
 >     }
 >   }
 > }